Six Great Reasons to be a Peer Tutor (#4 is amazing!)

 - Tutoring Offers Flexible Scheduling: Peer tutoring sessions usually last no more than one or two hours so they can easily be arranged during times when there are gaps in your class schedule but not enough time to go to a traditional, off-campus job.
 Peer tutors can meet with students at mutually agreed-upon times that work for each person.
-Tutors and tutees can set up a regular time to meet each week or they can agree to set up appointments that could vary from week to week.
+Tutoring sessions can take place on campus or virtually.

 - Tutoring gives you great job experience: Tutoring in your program area will give you experience related to the job that you eventually want to do.
-It shows that you are willing to mentor others which may give you an advantage when you apply for jobs.
+It is an opportunity to build your resume and shows that you are willing to mentor others.
+This may give you an advantage when you apply for jobs.
 Often, people are asked to provide references when applying for jobs.
 With tutoring, you will connect with people that you can later use as job references.

-- Tutoring can supplement your income: Moraine Park peer tutors are paid $9.50 per hour.
-There are not many local jobs that will pay a competitive wage while allowing you to choose your own schedule.
+- Tutoring can supplement your income: Moraine Park peer tutors are paid $10 per hour.

-- Tutoring can be a rewarding experience: In addition to putting a little extra cash in your pocket, tutoring can give you the satisfaction of making a difference in someone else’s life.
+- Tutoring can be a rewarding experience: Tutoring can give you the satisfaction of making a difference in someone else’s life.
 As little as an hour of your time each week can help another student enough so that they can earn a passing grade and advance in their program area.
 You may even end up with a new friend as well!
+Tutoring will help you build your self confidence, listening skills, interpersonal & oral communication skills, empathy and patience.

 - Tutoring can help build a relationship with your instructors: Instructors often recommend former students who did well in class.
 Instructors who work with you as a tutor may develop a satisfactory impression of you which makes them a great person to turn to if you need letters of recommendation or a job reference.